-After considerable discussion, the Planning Board voted to recommended approval of ZB Application #223-15 by a vote of 2-0-3 (In Favor - Buccino and Godzeno / Abstain - Dell, Tepper and Totilo).
-Ms. Dell, Mr. Tepper and Mr. Totilo abstained as they felt the location of the facility is not neighborhood friendly as it is too close to the liquor store; Firefly, the pediatric care facility and the tutoring school, which are all in the same strip mall.
-This request is compatible with the neighborhood and consistent with Master Plan.
-Category #7 (Commercial - Arterial) (Attached please see the Law Department's April 18, 2023 memorandum regarding the effect of Planning Board abstentions and determination of approval in accordance with Robert's Rules of Parliamentary Procedure.)
+After considerable discussion, the Planning Board did not have a quorum vote and was therefore, unable to render a decision on ZB Application #223-15.
+The Planning Board voted 2-0-3 (In Favor - Buccino and Godzeno / Abstain - Dell, Tepper and Totilo).
+Ms. Dell, Mr. Tepper and Mr. Totilo abstained as they felt the proposed location of the facility is not neighborhood friendly as it is too close to the two schools approximately 1⁄2 mile further up on High Ridge Road and the proposed location being in the same strip mall as the liquor store; Firefly, the pediatric care facility and the tutoring school.
+There are also concerns with the additional traffic congestion at Bull's Head caused by the new development taking place.
+This request is compatible with Master Plan Category #7 (Commercial - Arterial).